jestjs/jest/website/docs/CommonJSTesting.md

 }
 ```

-It makes it very easy to write a test, you just pass your mocked version as argument to your function
+It makes it very easy to write a test -- you just pass your mocked version as
+argument to your function:

 ```javascript
 var MockXHR = function() {};